zarf-dev/proposals/0051-v1beta1-schema/README.md

 The fields `.components.[x].dataInjections` will be removed without a direct replacement in the schema.
 There must be documentation to present to users so they know what alternatives they can use achieve a similar result.

-The alpha field `.components.[x].charts.variables` has seen significant adoption.
+The alpha field `.components.[x].charts.[x].variables` has seen significant adoption and we will not be able to automatically convert users to Zarf values with `zarf dev convert`.
 There should be documentation on how users can utilize Zarf values as an alternative to chart variables.

 ## Design Details